 To ensure AI is used safely and responsibly, a clear framework of rules, standards, and accountability is essential.
 This regulatory landscape is evolving quickly to keep pace with innovation.

 Regulators like the U.S. Food and Drug Administration (FDA) often treat AI systems as medical devices, requiring review for safety and effectiveness.
 As of mid 2023, the FDA had cleared nearly 700 AI enabled medical algorithms for clinical use.
-However, experts note that not all AI models are backed by high quality, real world evidence.
+However, experts note that not all AI models are backed by high quality, practical evidence.
 The medical community is pushing for more rigorous validation, including prospective clinical trials that test AI against the current standard of care.

 While much of the debate on whether AI should be used in healthcare focuses on clinical applications, some of the most immediate impacts are on the administrative side.
 Tasks like scheduling, billing, and securing prior authorizations create a massive burden on staff and can lead to significant delays in patient care.